14th February 2023

 Civica’s Rachel Brier explains why cloud technology is the answer to protecting citizens’ data

-Public sector organisations are digitising fast as they strive to deliver better and more cost-effective services.
+Public sector organizations are digitizing fast as they strive to deliver better and more cost-effective services.
 However, this puts them at increased risk of cybercrime.
 Recent high-profile data breaches and cyberattacks have cost millions and damaged public trust.
-With cloud technology, organisations can make the most of digital delivery while minimising their cybersecurity risk.
+With cloud technology, organizations can make the most of digital delivery while minimizing their cybersecurity risk.

 Convenience brings risk

 The shift to digital is transforming how public sector organizations work.
 Online services have replaced paperwork and queues for council services.
 Machine learning is helping local authorities to predict where they should focus their resources.
 And cloud systems make it possible for council teams to work more efficiently, from anywhere.

 This digital convenience does, however, come with risks.
 While they save money and greatly enhance what councils can do, digital services can also be vulnerable to cybercrime.
 Because of the sensitive data they carry, public service organizations are an especially popular target for hackers.
 According to insurers Gallagher, councils in the UK were hit by an average of 10,000 cyberattacks a day in the first half of 2022.
 Data from the UK’s National Cyber Security Centre (NCSC) shows that around 40% of the incidents it managed between September 2020 and August 2021 were aimed at the public sector.

 The consequences of an attack can be serious.
 Data breaches have left many councils in millions of pounds of debt and have disrupted or disabled services, with staff sometimes forced to resort to pen and paper.
 Residents have received incorrect benefit amounts or have not received payments on time, and changes to council tax bills have not been applied, leading to residents paying incorrect amounts.
 It can take months to recover from a cyberattack.
 This can all cause lasting damage to a local authority’s reputation.